akshaymattoo/Karyaa/replit.md

 ### Scratchpad Tab (Login Required)
 - Infinite inbox for capturing ideas
 - "Send to Tasks" action that prompts for bucket + date
-- Respects 8-task limit when sending to tasks
+- Respects 8-task per day limit when sending to tasks
+- Shows remaining slots for the selected date
 - Auto-deletes from scratchpad when sent to tasks

 ### Calendar Tab (Login Required)